abidr/ecourier-tracker/README.md

 ### Installation

-Installing SCS Tracker is very easy!
+Installing eCourier Tracker is very easy!

 Manual Install:
 1. Unpack `ecourier-tracker.zip` and upload to the `/wp-content/plugins/` directory